 On top of federal income taxes, Democrat-run states like California take up to 13% from workers’ paychecks by threat of force (read: violence).
-Just like that, those paying the highest marginal tax rates may already be giving over 50% of their income to the government under threat of force – causing them to become half slaves.
+Just like that, those paying the highest marginal tax rates may already be surrendering nearly 50% of their income to the government under threat of force – causing them to become half slaves.

-Income taxes are only one of many taxes levied by the federal, state, and local governments in the United States.
+Income taxes are only one form of taxes levied by the federal, state, and local governments in the united states.
 There are around 50-100 different taxes individual Americans are forced to pay.
-For instance, my small house costs me $5,000 per year in property taxes; many of my friends throughout New Hampshire are forced to pay much more.
-New Hampshire also forces people to register their cars, and the accompanying registration fee may be a few hundred or a few thousand dollars.
-I paid over $3,000 in tolls per year when I lived in NYC, and I didn’t ever use the Verrazano bridge, whose $19 toll is the highest in the city.
+For instance, my small house costs me $5,000 per year in property taxes; many of my friends throughout New Hampshire are forced to pay much more annually if they want to stay in their homes.
+New Hampshire also forces people to register their cars, and the accompanying registration fee may range from a few hundred to a few thousand dollars.
+I paid over $3,000 in tolls per year when I lived in NYC, and I didn’t ever use the Verrazano bridge, whose $19 toll puts it in a class of its own.
 Few people know this, but business owners must also pay taxes when they earn money (corporate tax) and whenever they pay any employee (payroll tax).

 If you add those taxes, middle-class earners might pay a total effective tax rate of 55-60% depending on the state they live in.
 Keep in mind that we already established that a 100% effective tax rate would be tantamount to slavery.
 How, then, is a 50% effective tax rate not cause for considering Americans to be 50% slaves?